NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

-# Assembling PCBs
+# Assembling Your Quadcopter

-During this lab you will assemble and "bring up" a PCB.
-This is practice for assembling and bringing up your quadcopter.

-This lab is to be completed on your own.

-You will assemble a simple Arduino-compatible board based on the microcontroller we are using for this course.
-It's called the Bare Bones Board (BBB).

-These instructions apply to assembling your quadcopter and to building your own remote control that you can keep after the class is over.
-[Read this](Building-Your-Own-Remote.md) for more details.

-Note specific to assembling your quadcopter are [here](Quadcopter-Assembly.md).
+Assembling your quadcopter is similar to assembling the charger board, but more involved because there are more components.

 ## Preparation

 Assembling a board (especially your first one) can take a couple hours.
 Also, the working time for the solder paste is limited, so you need to work reasonably quickly once you start.

 Begin by making sure you have everything you need.
-For the BBB and quadcopter assemmblies we will, have everything you need set up ahead of time.
+For the quadcopter assemmblies we will, have everything you need set up ahead of time.

 ## Safety